-Requests in Microsoft Power Platform consist of various actions which a user makes across various products.
-At a high level, below is what constitute an API call:
+Requests in Microsoft Power Platform consist of various actions that a user makes across various products.
+At a high level, below is what constitute an API request:

-Common Data Service – all CRUD operations, as well as special operations like “share” or “assign”.
-These can be from any client or application and using any endpoint SOAP or REST.
-These include but are not limited to plug-ins, async workflows, and custom controls making the above mentioned operations.
+- Dataverse (formerly Common Data Service) – all create, read, update, and delete (CRUD), assign, and share operations including user-driven and internal system requests required to complete CRUD transactions, as well as special operations like share or assign.
+These can be from any client or application and using any endpoint (SOAP or REST).
+These include, but are not limited to, plug-ins, classic workflows, and custom controls making the earlier-mentioned operations.

-Note that for Common Data Service, there will be a small set of system internal operations that are excluded, like login, logout, and system metadata operations like getClientMetadata.
+For Dataverse, there is a small set of system internal operations that are excluded from limits, such as login, logout, and system metadata operations.

-This table below will describe the common requests limits as well as the allocation which a user gets based on the type of license assigned to the user.
+The table below will describe the common requests limits as well as the allocation that a user gets based on the type of license assigned to the user.

-All the users of Microsoft Power Platform can use a certain number of requests based on the license they are assigned.
+All the users of Microsoft Power Platform have limits on the number of requests based on the license they are assigned.
 The following table defines the number of requests a user can make in a 24-hour period:

 |User licenses||Number of API requests / 24 hours|